carvel-dev/carvel/proposals/ytt/003-openapi-schemas/README.md

 ### OpenAPI `Schemas` object
 Some users (e.g. kapp-controller) only need the Schemas object and not an entire OpenAPI document.
 To make easier substitution of the output of this flag into an existing document `ytt -f . --data-values-schema-inspect -o openapi-v3-schema` outputs only the Schema Object (`components.schemas`) section of an OpenAPI Document.

+## Implementation breakdown
+### Phase 0 - Export OpenAPI Document from Data Values Schema
+After this phase is complete the users would be able to:

+Use`--data-values-schema-inspect -o openapi-v3` flag to export an OpenAPI Document.
+At this point no other flags will exist, and using `--data-values-schema-inspect` without `-o openapi` is disallowed.

+**Note**: After this phase, we will gather data from users to determine the next highest priority, and the phases below may shift places.

+### Phase 1 - Export OpenAPI Schema only from Data Values Schema
+After this phase is complete the users would be able to:

+Use`--data-values-schema-inspect -o openapi-v3-schema` to export an OpenAPI Schema.
+Again,`--data-values-schema-inspect` without `-o openapi` is disallowed.

+### Phase 2 - Export a ytt Data Values Schema
+After this phase is complete the users would be able to:

+Use`--data-values-schema-inspect` to export or inspect a Data Values Schema that includes ytt Schema annotations.

+### Phase 3 - Export OpenAPI Document from Data Values Schema and Data Values
+After this phase is complete the users would be able to:

+Use `--data-values-inspect -o openapi-v3` to generate an OpenAPI Schema document using both Data Values Schema and Data Values files.

+## Implementation Details
+As part of the phase 0 of this work, the headers for an OpenAPI Doc will need to be created, and the Data Values Schema will be output in OpenAPI format.
+To be able to export all the fields needed in an OpenAPI Doc, a few ytt Schema annotations will need to be implemented.

+The `#@schema/default` annotation will need to be implemented in order to have default values for arrays in a Data Value Schema.
+Implementing this annotation allows all elements of a Schema to be supplied by Data Values Schema files, since phase 0 flag only uses Data Values Schema files, this is necessary for full compatibility.

+Implement the export of an OpenAPI Doc that has the `type` and `default` keys that will provide information for scalar types and collection types from a Data Values schema.

+Implement the export of an OpenAPI Doc that represents the equivalent of ytt's `#@schema/nullable` and `#@schema/type any=True` annotations.

+At this point, users can start testing and using this incomplete feature.

+The `#@schema/doc` annotation will need to be implemented to provide the `description` key that explains what a key in a schema is.

+The `#@schema/example` annotation will need to be implemented to provide an `example` key for a key in the schema.

 ## Glossary
 * OpenAPI Schema: A document that follows this [spec](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.3.md#openapi-object)
 * Collection: a yaml map or array